-Caution: Never rub the 3D glasses with abrasive materials.
+Caution: Never rub the glasses with abrasive materials.
+Use only lens cleaning fluids that are designed for cleaning optics.

 Cleaning the Projector Case

 Before you clean the case, turn off the projector and unplug the power cord.

 - To remove dirt or dust, wipe the case with a soft, dry, lint-free cloth. - To remove stubborn dirt or stains, moisten a soft cloth with water and a neutral detergent.
 Then wipe the case and dry it with a dry cloth.